Molecular Interaction Services

 Fluorescent Monitoring of Molecular Interactions

-A Fluoromax-3 fluorimeter is available for experiments that monitor affinities or dynamics of molecules by intrinsic tryptophan fluorescence or covalent attachment of a fluorophore.
+The Department of Biochemistry has a Fluoromax-4 fluorimeter available for experiments that monitor affinities or dynamics of molecules by intrinsic tryptophan fluorescence or covalent attachment of a fluorophore.
 Although the exact amount of sample required will depend on the fluorophore chosen and the goal of the experiment, a starting point is a 20 nM sample in a volume of ˜500 µL(1 µg/mL of a 50 kDa molecular weight (MW) protein).
 For users that lack experience with Fluoromax instruments, Dr. Jenkins will be available to assist with experimental design and operation of the instrument on a fee-per-service basis.